VILA-Lab/SRe2L/SCDD/README.md

 ```

 ## Performance
-Here is the table displaying the Top-1 validation accuracy obtained from training with 10, 50, 100, and 200 synthetic images per class.
+Here is the table displaying the Top-1 validation accuracy in Relabel phase obtained from training with 10, 50, 100, and 200 synthetic images per class.
 Both SRe&sup2;L and our method utilize ResNet-18.
 For additional results, please refer to our paper.

 <div align=center>
 <img width=80% src="./source/performance.png"/>